EDUCBA

 • The most used application architectures are server-side rendering and client-side rendering.

 • Different servers and databases decide the model of the architecture in the system.
-The three different models are one server, one database model, many servers, one database model, and many database models.
+The three other models are one server, one database model, many servers, one database model, and many database models.
 Let’s have a look at each of these.

 1. One Server One Database Model